112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 The magnificent fight the Free French put up at Bir Hakeim, in the Libyan campaign, will be long remembered in the annals of heroism.

-Perhaps some of us don't like to pass out bouquets — to anyone but ourselves.
+Perhaps some of us don’t like to pass out bouquets — to anyone but ourselves.
 Perhaps we have short memories.

 <div id="18"><em>18.
 “The French let us down when the fighting got tough.
 What did they do — as fighters — to help us out?”</em></div>